August 2-6, 2018

 Applicants may be eligible for the following two scholarships

 - 2018 Bryn Athyn College Full Scholarship—open to students who have been or will be enrolled in Bryn Athyn College at any time in the 2018 calendar year.
 This full scholarship covers the $950 all-inclusive fee for one student recipient.
 The scholarship will be blind-judged by the language and literature faculty of Bryn Athyn College and the recipient notified no later than June 15, 2018.
+The deadline for this scholarship is May 15, 2018.

 - The Donald O. Kistner Half Scholarship—open to unpublished female authors, this half scholarship will be blind-judged by the admissions panel and the recipient notified no later than June 15, 2018.
+The deadline for this scholarship is May 1, 2018.

 Refund/ Cancellation Policy